Verify webhooks

 Please note that to compute the signatures it’s recommended to use a constant-time string comparison method in order to prevent timing attacks.

-An example of how to do this in Node.js:
+An example of how to do the signature verification:

 As mentioned above, Replicate also sends the timestamp of the attempt in the webhook-timestamp